See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

-While Disability Services strives to reduce barriers that students encounter at Southeast, academic accommodations are often necessary in the classroom.
+While Accessibility Services strives to reduce barriers that students encounter at Southeast, academic accommodations are often necessary in the classroom.
 Academic accommodations are adjustments made to provide students equal access.
-Students wishing to use academic accommodations that are associated with their disability should contact Disability Services to determine how best accommodations may be provided.
+Students wishing to use academic accommodations that are associated with their disability should contact Accessibility Services to determine how best accommodations may be provided.
 When accommodations are needed, they are implemented on a case by case basis.
-Disability Services staff consult with each student individually to identify how she or he can best meet her or his needs.
+Accessibility Services staff consult with each student individually to identify how she or he can best meet her or his needs.

-Disability Services encourages faculty, staff and community members to contact Disability Services to consult about ways to reduce barriers and create accessible educational environments for all.
+Accessibility Services encourages faculty, staff and community members to contact Accessibility Services to consult about ways to reduce barriers and create accessible educational environments for all.

 New/first-time students registering with Disability Services (DS): It is highly recommended that requests for disability-related programs and services be made as soon as you are an enrolled student by completing the First-Time Disability Services Students online intake/public accommodation form: